ChrisAdkin8/terraform-gcp-nomad/README.md

 ## Observability Pipeline

-Detailed documentation on the observability pipeline can be found [here](OBSERVABILITY.md).
+Detailed documentation on the observability pipeline stack can be found [here](OBSERVABILITY.md).

 ## Cleanup